Driving Rules in Dubai 2026: Before Renting or Driving a Car

 | Must have a UAE license; foreign/IDP not valid. | Tourists | Residents |

-| Legal Basis | Drive with valid foreign license (IDP often needed). | Must have UAE license; foreign/IDP not valid. |
+| Legal Basis | Must have a UAE license; foreign/IDP not valid. | Allowed with a foreign license + IDP. |

 | Minimum Age | 18 (rental companies usually 21+). | 18 |